Balance Sheet: Definition, Example, and How to Analyze It

 What Is A Balance Sheet?

-Beyond just tracking numbers, the balance sheet format also reveals how efficiently a business is managing its resources.
-Unlike other reports that cover a period, the balance sheet reflects a company’s financial position right now.
+A balance sheet can offer an insight into more than just numbers, as the format is used to convey how a business is managing its resources.
+Unlike other reports which cover a period of time, a balance sheet provides a view of a business’s financial position right now.

 Components of A Balance Sheet